Welcome to our 3-minute guide to Worcester Greenstar boiler faults.

 Condensing boilers like Worcester Bosch, have a condensate pipe.
 This vents harmful gases from your property.

 Unfortunately, it’s a common problem with Worcester’s that the condensate pipe gets blocked.
 This will cause a EA229 fault code to be displayed on your boiler.

 Check the condensate pipe for obstructions.

 If it’s a chilly morning, or winter, there’s a good chance that the pipe’s gases have frozen and caused a boiler lockout.

-Simply thawing out the pipe with warm water and resetting your boiler will fix the issue.
+Simply thawing out the pipe with warm water and resetting your boiler will clear the E229 fault code.

 #2 – No Hot Water